crmcarecloud/api-spec/description.md

 In the CareCloud platform, each customer has their customer account, to which all data related to this customer are assigned.
 The customer's account can be found and identified by any unique identifier (such as a customer card) associated with that account.
 You can create a customer account using the method [[POST] /customers](#operation/postCustomer) as described [here](#section/Use-cases/Creation-of-a-customer-account-process).

+## How does the authentication process work in the customer interface?
+Customer interface authentication identifies the application(Google maps) on the device(John's iPhone 12) with a token.
+The customer doesn't need to be logged in.
+You get more details [here](#section/Use-cases/Authentication-and-login-process-for-customer-interface).

 # Use cases

 ## Authentication and login process for customer interface